In just a few minutes you can add your details, plus those of your vehicle, so we can get searching for the best deals.

 In addition to the above, third-party fire and theft adds cover for any damage done to your own car if it’s stolen or damaged due to theft, as well as fire.

-This covers everything above, but also insures any damage done to your car in an accident that’s been determined to be your fault.
+Comprehensive car insurance covers everything above, but also insures any damage done to your car in an accident that’s been determined to be your fault.

 Cover the battery